As I’m writing this, Gaza is being bombed by Israeli forces.

 In this episode, instead of trying to address everything at once, I consciously build on my five previous episodes.

-Trying to further answer the question I have asked myself in this series – what do we really talk about when we talk about Palestine? – I talk about the abstract but often used concepts of security and self-defence.
+Trying to further answer the question I have asked myself in this series – what do we really talk about when we talk about Palestine? – I talk about the concepts of security and self-defence.

 Also, we should name those events as they are: media offices bombed, hospitals attacked, multiple members of the same families killed.
 It is a brutal attack on a population that literally can’t escape it.
 You can read my article on what’s happening in Gaza here.